jart/scriptus/docs/api.md

 //waitedFor == pid;
 ```

 What's happened here is a bit more tricky.
 The fork() call was used to split the process in two as above.
 Then an empty variable was declared for the results of the child process.
-Then another variable, "receiver" was declared as a /function/ that takes the result of the child process.
+Then another variable, "receiver" was declared as a *function* that takes the result of the child process.

 The wait function itself returns the PID of the process it waited for.
 If you have forked() multiple processes and want to wait for one specific process, then you can select the process using it's pid: